jimmybow/myapriori/README.md

-# Apyori
+# Myapriori

-*myapriori* is a simple implementation of
+*Myapriori* is a simple implementation of
 Apriori algorithm with Python 2.7 and 3.3 - 3.5,

 # Installing :